rudivs/TaxonLinker/README.rst

 Output files
 ------------

-:MatchedNames.txt: This is the main output file that Taxon Linker produces, and
+MatchedNames.txt:
-                   is saved in the same directory as the program executable.
+    This is the main output file that Taxon Linker produces, and is saved in the same directory as the program executable.
 It contains a tab-separated list of the taxon names in the input file and either the matching names or related id in the dictionary.

-:NotValid.txt: This file contains names which have been saved but which are not
+NotValid.txt:
-               current, and do not have synonyms indicated.
+    This file contains names which have been saved but which are not current, and do not have synonyms indicated.
 It is provided as a convenience as these may need individual processing to integrate.
     It is also saved in the base directory.

-:skipped.txt: This file, saved in the `log` directory, serves as a record of
+skipped.txt:
-              names that have been skipped, either because the user pressed the `Skip` button, or because the algorithm could not find a genus that was a likely match.
+    This file, saved in the `log` directory, serves as a record of names that have been skipped, either because the user pressed the `Skip` button, or because the algorithm could not find a genus that was a likely match.
 The skipped files are logged so that the user can pick up any anomalies, or reprocess the list after making some edits.

-:automatch.txt: This file contains a log of names that were matched
+automatch.txt:
-                automatically by the system without user intervention.
+    This file contains a log of names that were matched automatically by the system without user intervention.
 It is provided for the user to pick up any false matches (although this would happen rarely, if at all).
 It is saved in the `log` directory.

 Changes and license
 -------------------